JazzTap/jazztap.github.io/exul-mater/statements/index.md

 ![](weight_5.png)
 </div>

-The most difficult of these was the one that would not let me go, because the primary colors (while not a linearly independent basis of RGB space) can have that effect.
-Alas, the perspective of the sketch was mixed (see how the lower face is seen full on, but so is the upper face, on both figures), and had to all be fixed.

-I finished the speedpaint, revisited it a month later, and again a month after.
-Usually, I would make a new piece.
-But you can see from the repainted eyes that I went back and forth - who broke the moment?
-If I set it to *the weight of disaster* (Leprous), there's no clear answer, due to the confusions of memory.
+Due to this logic, I revisited the same piece a month later, and again a month after.
+You can see from the repainted eyes that I went back and forth - who broke the moment?
+If I go to divine the character beat from song, in the case of this piece *the weight of disaster* (Leprous), the answer is underspecified.

-*alone against humanity / dark confusion, necessity / written now in history*
+> *alone against humanity / dark confusion, necessity / written now in history*

-On reflection, we can draw more lyrics (from a certain curated pool) to clarify this card.
+But we can draw more lyrics, from a certain curated pool (more on this shortly), to clarify this card.
 If we draw *vail monograph, version 2* (Chris Thile), for instance, Irae's ambitions are plainly the greater.

-*No, his is the great mind / And it will never be at rest
+> *No, his is the great mind / And it will never be at rest
 Will ever trade this moment for the next / And what it has, for what it’s dreamt*

 Even when we cast Ida as the protagonist, as in *face of melinda* (Opeth), she maintains her faith - even when Irae seems to refuse it, -

-*She spoke of her vices and broke the rhyme / But baffled herself with the final line
+> *She spoke of her vices and broke the rhyme / But baffled herself with the final line
 My promise is made, but my heart is thine*

 By abducting the story of this song, we find that it is equally applicable to a Melinda who is more like Baidukh - [a cunning woman](https://twitter.com/jatazak/status/1311466848509071360), raised to heaven to keep her from teaching magic.
 Sometimes she is Venus, which is Phosphorus, the dawn star, which has two names and is thus divided.